RunicPixels/Mod-Sources-Cheezes-Content-Pack/README.md

 bluemagic123, jopojelly, Chicken Bones and Itamar for creating the tmodloader.

-FlashKirby00For his amazing "Fist" weapon code and allowing me to use it!
+FlashKirby00 For his amazing "Fist" weapon code and allowing me to use it!
 Sin Costan and @Eldrazi for their general help in the tmodloader discussion and tu torials as well as code snippets.

-jopojelly and @DivermanSam for helping me out a with few problems I encountered.
+jopojelly and DivermanSam for helping me out a with few problems I encountered.

 MinieK for creating an awesome logo for the mod.